abdallhfcis/abdallhfcis/README.md

 <h2> Hello there 👋 ,Abdallah here ! </h2>

-###                A passionate junior software engineer that loves contributing and creating open source projects.
+###                A passionate full Stack Engineer that loves contributing and creating open source projects.
 - 🤔 I’m Working as Full Stack Devekoper !
 - 🎓 graduated from faculty Computer and Information Science at Ain Shams University (2017-2021).
 - 📌 Lives in Cairo, Egypt.